The Act of the Cooperative Education Implementation in Senior High Schools and the Protection of Student Participants’ Rights

 Partner institutions may apply for the competent authority’s approval of setting different starting and ending time for students’ training and breaks, if the institutions have special needs because of their business nature, job characteristics, seasons, locations, or industrial categories and meet the following requirements:

-2. The partner institutions shall provide necessary secure sanitation utilities.
+2. The partner institutions provide the necessary safety and health facilities.

 Regarding the previous Paragraph, partner institutions and student participants that have both agreed to different training time shall not have training sessions between ten o’clock in the evening and six o’clock in the next morning.